CodeStudent1742/CodeStudent1742/README.md

 ### Doing
 - Familiarizing oneself with Joshua Bloch's book "Effective Java Programming"
-- Familiarizing oneself with Kotlin (Kotlin Core Course on JetBrains Academy)

-### To Do
-- Familiarizing oneself with Jenkins
-- HackerRank and CodeWars challenges

 ### Done
 - Familiarizing with advanced Spring and Hibernate topics